Daenara/rhasspy_weather/README.md

 A python script that can make rhasspy voice assistant tell the weather.

 ## Found a bug?
 Just open an issue and supply me with the sentence that produced the bug.
+If you are not sure if it is a bug or if you just have a question, you can also post in the [rhasspy forum thread](https://community.rhasspy.org/t/rhasspy-can-tell-you-the-weather/671) for this project.

 ## Table of Contents
 * [Setup (out of date, will be fixed soon)](#setup)